btudorache/artbazar/README.md

 * Add "Like post" functionality
 * Add Ecommerce microservice and connect the microservices using a messaging queue
 * Come up with a logo using figma or other design tools
+* Generate users and content using generative machine learning tools